franciscoj-londonoh/Exposome-Data-Challenge/README.md

 # Exposome-Data-Challenge

 The Exposome concept embraces the simultaneous exposure of individuals to multiple environmental factors and their combined effects, providing an unprecedented conceptual framework.
-The Exposome Data Challenge is an initiative promoted by the ISGlobal Severo Ochoa program, the ISGlobal Exposome Hub, and ATHLETE project to promote innovative statistical, data science, or other quantitative approaches to studying the health effects of complex high-throughput measurement of exposure indicators (exposome).
+The Exposome Data Challenge is an initiative funded by the ISGlobal Severo Ochoa program, the ISGlobal Exposome Hub, and ATHLETE project to promote innovative statistical, data science, or other quantitative approaches to studying the Exposome.

-The available Exposome dataset includes multiple health outcomes (continuous and categorical), multiple exposures, -omics and additional non-exposure variables (e.g., potential confounders).
-The data represents a real case scenario of exposome dataset (based on the HELIX project database) with multiple correlated variables (N>100 exposure variables) arising from general and personal environments at different time points, biological molecular data (multi-omics: DNA methylation, gene expression, proteins, metabolomics) and multiple clinical phenotypes.
+For the event, the available Exposome dataset includes multiple health outcomes (continuous and categorical), multiple exposures, -omics and additional non-exposure variables.
 The population is drawn from a multi-center study which will represent the main confounding structure in the dataset.

 ## Part 1: [High dimensional data](https://github.com/franciscoj-londonoh/Exposome-Data-Challenge/blob/main/Part1_Exposome_HighDimensionality.R) (Analysis using the R package rexposome)